-This email address is also used for emailing receipts.
+This email address is also used for emailing receipts and letters.

 If the donor is itself another charitable organization, you can enter their Charitable Number in this field, for tracking.

-You can set up two distinct lists of category values, for categorizing your donors, via the Maintenance à Donor Category 1 or Maintenance à Donor Category 2 menu options.
-However, this is completely optional - many users do not use the Donor Category fields at all, and as mentioned above, these fields can even be hidden via options on the Donor Details tab of the Maintenance à Main Window Options window.
+You can set up two distinct lists of category values, for categorizing your donors, via the Maintenance ⇒ Donor Category 1 or Maintenance ⇒ Donor Category 2 menu options.
+However, this is completely optional - many users do not use the Donor Category fields at all, and as mentioned above, these fields can even be hidden via options on the Donor Details tab of the Maintenance ⇒ Main Window Options window.

-If you wish to select categories for a donor, the easiest way is to Tab or click into the Category 1 or Category 2 field and just type the first letter of the category name.
-If more than one category starts with the same first letter, type the letter a 2nd or further time to get to the other categories starting with the letter.
+If you wish to select categories for a donor, the easiest way is to Tab or click into the Category 1 or Category 2 field and use the "autocomplete" feature.
+If you type in a letter or letters that are the initial part of the category value you want to select, the rest will appear, highlighted so it will be overwritten if you keep typing.
+For instance, if your categories that start with "M" are "Member" and "Minister", typing "M" or "m" will bring up the first match starting with that letter, which is Member, and adding "i" will change it to show Minister.
 Alternatively, click on the small down arrow button at the right of the field and select the category from the scrolling list that appears.
 If you need to undo a category selection, the first entry in the scrolling list is always a blank one, which means no category.

 There is also always an "<Add New>" option on each of the drop-down lists of donor Categories.
 Selecting it brings up the appropriate maintenance window, pre-set to add a new category.